Turkey steps up Syria border shelling

 Ankara sees the militia as an extension of the banned Kurdistan Workers' Party (PKK), which has waged a decades-long insurgency in south-eastern Turkey.

-The YPG denies any direct links - an assertion backed by a US-led coalition whose air strikes and special forces have helped the militia and allied Arab fighters drive Islamic State militants from tens of thousands of square kilometres of Syria.
+The YPG denies any direct links - an assertion backed by a US-led coalition whose air strikes and special forces have helped the militia and allied Arab fighters drive Islamic State militants (IS) from tens of thousands of square kilometres of Syria.

 Turkish President Recep Tayyip Erdogan has repeatedly warned he will not allow a "terror corridor" linking Kurdish-controlled areas along the Syria-Turkish border.

 Afrin is currently isolated from two other self-declared Kurdish autonomous cantons - Kobani and Jazira.
-Turkish-backed rebel forces took over a 100km- (60-mile) wide area separating the territories after driving out the Islamic State (IS) group in 2016.
+Turkish-backed rebel forces took over a 100km (60-mile) area separating the territories after driving out IS in 2016.

-Turkey has said the operation against Afrin will be a continuation of that seven-month offensive, known as Euphrates Shield, which ended in March 2017.

-Turkey has been alarmed at the expansion of the Kurdish-controlled areas in northern Syria as the YPG-led Syrian Democratic Forces (SDF) emerged as one of the most effective forces fighting against IS.

 US support for the SDF has infuriated Turkey, a fellow Nato member.